Project Astrebla

 Improved skills and/or knowledge resulting from training provided as part of project activities

-Traditional knowledge combined with latest technology and provides economic opportunities for First Nations people
+The project combines traditional knowledge with latest technology and provides economic opportunities for First Nations people

 125,000 ha under sustainable management, fire frequency reduction and temporal shift